Mugen-Builders/cartesi-espresso-tutorial/deployment.md

 # Deploying your application

+In the following deployment guide, we'll focus on self-hosted deployment where we'll deploy the node to [fly.io](https://fly.io) and application's smart contracts on Ethereum Sepolia testnet.
+We'll be using the `dev.sh` script to spreedrun the process.

-Deploying a Cartesi dApp in production involves three major steps:
+Deploying a Cartesi app in production requires:
-1. Deploying the Rollups node to a cloud provider.
+1. Deployment of the Rollups node infrastructure to a cloud provider
-2. Deploying the smart contracts that defines your application on-chain.
+2. Deployment of the smart contracts that defines your application on-chain
-3. Registering and deploying the application backend on the node.
+3. Registering and hosting the application backend on the Rollups node

 :::note